brycewray/hugo-site/content/posts/2020/01/two-cheers-tailwind.md

 Why?

 Because I wanted to start doing CSS the right way, so to speak, rather than continuing to use the shortcuts in Sass/SCSS methods.
-This is not out of any masochistic tendencies (I think), but because "regular" CSS, and *non-obsolete* browsers' support for it, is getting better all the time and that's where the action is.
+This is not out of any masochistic tendencies (I think), but because "regular" CSS, and *non-obsolete* browsers’ support for it, is getting better all the time and that's where the action is.

 I *won't* try to tell you that it was easy to take my previous SCSS and convert it to CSS that PostCSS can [transpile](https://en.wikipedia.org/wiki/Source-to-source_compiler) to browser-friendly CSS.
 Quite frankly, using Sass/SCSS left me with some bad habits, like nesting media queries inside selectors.
 And even if somewhere there *is* a PostCSS way to get around things like that: well, I don't care, now.[^elevwp]